 Preheat your oven to 375⁰f (190⁰c).
 Line a baking sheet with parchment paper and reserve until needed.
-Split your squash in half, being sure to use safe knife technique.
+Split your squash in half, being sure to use a safe knife technique.
 Use a kitchen towel to protect your blade hand as you apply pressure.
 (It’s easy to slip and have your hand slide down the tip of your knife and cut your hand.)
 Once split, coat with olive oil all over, season with salt and pepper, place it FACE DOWN on a baking sheet lined with parchment and then pop it in the oven until the blade of a pairing knife penetrates the skin and flesh easily, about 45 – 50 minutes.

 While your winter squash is roasting, build your soup base.
 In a large pot over medium heat, sweat your onions until transparent.
 Then add carrots, cook for a couple of minutes, stirring as needed then add celery.
 Now add your garlic and grated ginger.
 Cook until vegetables are tender and aromatics are fragrant and still blond, then season lightly with salt and pepper.